web3analytic-xyz/scam-scanner/README.md

 ## About

 ScamScanner embeds contract OPCODES using a pretrained [LongFormer](https://arxiv.org/abs/2004.05150) from [Huggingface](https://huggingface.co/docs/transformers/model_doc/longformer).
 The ScamScanner model consists of stacked [Conformer](https://arxiv.org/abs/2105.03889) encoder layers followed by a [pooling layer](https://github.com/huggingface/transformers/blob/31d452c68b34c2567b62924ee0df40a83cbc52d5/src/transformers/models/longformer/modeling_longformer.py#L1372), and a final linear map to predict 0 (not a scam) or 1 (scam).

 Limited model and hypeparameter search was conducted.
 Further experiments should leverage better performance still.
+We emphasize that this code is a proof-of-concept, and should not be used at scale.
+Increasing the size of the labeled dataset would likely yield a more powerful classifier.